Anyma6/versenavigator/README.md

 [![Issues](https://img.shields.io/github/issues/Anyma6/hangarlinks)](https://github.com/Anyma6/hangarlinks/issues)
 [![Pull Requests](https://img.shields.io/github/issues-pr/Anyma6/hangarlinks)](https://github.com/Anyma6/hangarlinks/pulls)

-Welcome to **hangarlinks**, the repository dedicated to collecting the **best community-created resources** for the game _Star Citizen_.
+Welcome to **HangarLinks**, the repository dedicated to collecting the **best community-created resources** for the game _Star Citizen_.
 Here, you’ll find a curated list of websites, tools, guides, and more, all created by the fantastic Star Citizen community to enhance your gameplay experience.

 ## 🎯 Repository Objective